josherrickson/test506/README.md

 # Test repository for Stats506

-This is a repository demonstrating git usage.
+This is a repository demonstrating git and Github usage.